Go to My Ireland

 Electronic Travel Authorisation (ETA) scheme and travel to Northern Ireland

-The UK is launching an Electronic Travel Authorisation (ETA) scheme – an ETA is a digital permission to travel to the UK, including Northern Ireland, and also to travel to Northern Ireland from the Republic of Ireland.
-The roll-out of the ETA scheme will not happen until the end of 2024 (with the exception of some Middle Eastern countries).
+The UK has launched an Electronic Travel Authorisation (ETA) scheme – an ETA is a digital permission to travel to the UK, including Northern Ireland, and also to travel to Northern Ireland from the Republic of Ireland.
+US citizens will need an ETA for travel to Northern Ireland.
 For more information, please visit the UK Government website.

 Short-Stay Visa Waiver Scheme